Mr. Ed Kelly – Director of Bands

 Mr. Joseph Dalton, received his BA in music performance from Rutgers University and studies at Temple University.
 Mr. Dalton comes to us from St. John Vianney High School where he was Director of Music.
 He has taught classroom music, done instruction for multiple instruments, (piano, guitar, drums, woodwinds, strings,etc.), and directed children’s choirs as Director of Liturgical Music at both St. Pius X and St. Barnabas parishes.
 A professional musician, Mr. Dalton is excited to share his gifts with his students at Fundamental Music.

 Mr. Brendan Stavris

-Brendan Stavris has been teaching both general music and instrumental music in Catholic Schools for five years.
+Brendan Stavris has been teaching both general music and instrumental music in Catholic Schools for almost 10 years.
 As a student in Rutgers University's Doctoral of Musical Arts program, he is continually improving and reflecting upon his teaching methods in order to help students reach their utmost potential.
 He enjoys incorporating many different styles of music into his teaching, and brings experience as a performer in a number different musical settings include classical, jazz, rock and pop.
 Mr. Stavris is looking forward to beginning the new school year is especially eager to be a part of another superior-level FMI Honor Band.